Data Protection and the UK General Data Protection Regulation

 - the right to object to automated decision making and profiling regarding yourself

-For more information please refer to the Data Protection Policy and the procedure for your individual rights
+For more information please refer to the Data Protection Policy and the procedure for your individual rights in the downloads section.

 Processing Special Category Data